lokedhs/hunchentoot-single-signon/README.md

 The callback is called with an instance of `CL-GSS:NAME` which can be used for authorisation.
 You can retrieve the name of the princpial using the function `CL-GSS:NAME-TO-STRING`.
-Check the CL-GSS package for further information.
+Check the cl-gss package for further information.